oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 </details>

-#### Creating the secrets
+### Step 5b: Creating the secrets

-  6. Switch back to the scripts directory
+  1. Switch back to the scripts directory

   - `cd $HOME/helidon-kubernetes/base-kubernetes `

-  7. Run the following command to create the secrets:
+  2. Run the following command to create the secrets:

   -  `bash create-secrets.sh`